ThaboTT/alx-system_engineering-devops/0x00-shell_basics/README.md

 7-movethatfile: moves file named betty from /tmp/ to /tmp/my_first_directory
 8-firstdelete: deletes the file betty from /tmp/my_first_directory \n
 9-firstdirdeletion: deletes the directory my_first_directory in /tmp/ \n
+10-back: to navigate to the previous directory \n